 The Vietnamese tea culture is centered on bringing people together.
 Tea is viewed as binding together families and friends through sharing of the drink and stories.
 Tea is also a negotiator, able to dilute anger or solve disagreements through its soothing qualities and good conversation.
 For Vietnam, tea is a part of everyday life and consumed through out the day, not just in the morning.
 Street vendors serve both hot and cold tea through out the day at bus stops and other places where people are generally waiting.
 It is not uncommon for strangers to sit together at these vendor’s carts and strike up a conversation over tea.

 Rise of the Tea Industry

 Vietnamese tea has boomed in both production and quality over the past forty years.
 Vietnam is the 5th largest producer and exporter of tea in the world.
-The bulk of its tea is exported to the United States.
+The bulk of its tea is exported to the United States for use in ready-to-drink or tea bag tea.
 The Vietnam Tea Association is working with local farmers to help them create their own brands both locally and aboard.
 Much like India has had success with branding Assam and Darjeeling teas, Vietnam is working toward the same geographic branding and production consistency to allow Vietnamese tea to be seen as a unique and valuable product in its own right.

 Vietnamese tea is unique in its flavor profile.
 It is not always bitter, as mentioned above, but it definitely has that lingering sweet and cool taste.
 Whether it is a Vietnamese green, black or Lotus blossom tea, this country is capable of producing good quality tea and much more should be expected from them in the future.